Seriously, What the Hell?

 360-degree Isometric Ankle Presses: Here, you’ll sit yourself on the floor with your legs extended.
 Use your arms for balance behind your back.
 Place one foot over the other.
 Then, with little force, bend your covered foot and toes back against the covering foot.
 Hold the stress position for a few seconds before slowly returning to a relaxed position and repeat.
 You should not feel particular pain during this exercise, nor should you be using much force in bending.
 This is not meant to be stressful, either.
 Do two sets of ten reps and switch.

 Jump Rope: There are several reasons to jump rope.
 It’s a great exercise in general, but if you do it barefoot, it will especially help toughen the skin of your feet and prepare it for barefoot running, if you are hellbent on giving it a real chance.
 If not, it still builds foot strength and balance.

 All of these exercises will help with foot and ankle strength that may not be otherwise exercised because of your shoes.
 The extra strength in these areas will allow for greater endurance over time.

 But wait–there’s more.
 If towel pulls are somehow not exciting enough, you can still run (mostly) barefoot.
-While the barefoot running fad has fluctuated in popularity, it caused enough of a stir for the market to respond.
+While the minimalist running fad has fluctuated in popularity, it caused enough of a stir for the market to respond, especially it’s most drastic form – barefoot running.
 Despite their contradictory name, there are “barefoot running shoes” out there.
 We’ll call them “Minimalist shoes” instead.
 They’re like toe-shoes but with a sports-bent.
 Minimalist shoes are thin enough to access those underutilized foot muscles and allow for natural balancing, but sturdy enough to provide some protection.